School Based Intervention Team

 SBIT: What, Why, Who, and How?

-For more detail on SBIT and other useful links, please visit the School Division's SBIT page.
+(For more detail on SBIT and other useful links, go to the county SBIT page)

 SBIT's purpose is to find students who may be falling through the cracks.
 We intend to identify and find strategies for students who, because of academic or behavior issues, are having difficulty accessing the standard school curriculum even after specific interventions have been attempted.
 The ultimate goal of SBIT is to close the achievement gap, reduce the amount of "false" special education referrals, and identify students who may need major interventions or accommodations to succeed in school.